-With our March release, geocoding your data has become even more flexible.
+With Geopointe, geocoding your data has become even more flexible.
 You can map multiple addresses on the same object, as well as configure where you want your geodata stored.

 Visit our help site for more information on how to map multiple addresses.

 Our product also allows you to configure where you save your geodata – you can save it “Off-Record” in a separate Geocode record as it’s been done in the past, or you can save it “on record” directly into custom fields on your object.

 Save Data Off-Record